GeneralSting/Javascript-Charts/README.md

 # Javascript Charts

-basic chart and list manipulation using javascript.
+basic chart and array manipulation using javascript.